joedrago/colorist/docs/Usage.md

 ### -b, --bpp

-Choose an output bit depth (8 or 16).
+Choose an output bit depth (8 - 16).
 By default, `convert` will try to use the bit depth of the source image, and `generate` will choose an 8-bit image.
 In either case, choosing an output file format incapable of 16-bit will automatically force it to 8-bit.
+Currently, only J2K/JP2 supports bpp (9-15).

 ### -c, --copyright